 He also served as president of Northern Ohio Golf Course Superintendent Assn. in 1985.

 Apple, a retired teacher from Medina, has won numerous amateur events.
 He is considered to be the consummate “gentleman golfer” and now serves as an instructor at summer camps for chapters of the Fellowship of Christian Athletes in Ohio, Wisconsin, and Indiana.

 Apple’s golf resume speaks for itself:

---Four-time match play champion of the Northern Ohio Golf Assn.
+–Four-time match play the champion of the Northern Ohio Golf Assn.

-Apple is a member of Ohio Golf Hall of Fame, the Ohio Public Golfers Hall of Fame, Northern Ohio Golf Hall of Fame, Columbus Golf Assn.
+Apple is a member of the Ohio Golf Hall of Fame, the Ohio Public Golfers Hall of Fame, the Northern Ohio Golf Hall of Fame, and the Columbus Golf Assn.
 Hall of Fame and the Medina County Hall of Fame.

 Zoar Village Golf Course is located in northern Tuscarawas County at 8229 Dover-Zoar Rd. just off Rt.
 212.